asloan7/terraform-module-k3s/README.md

 ### Security warning

-Because using external references on `destroy` provisionner is deprecated by Terraform, storing information inside each resources will be mandatory in order to manage several features like auto-draining node and fields management.
+Because using external references on `destroy` provisioner is deprecated by Terraform, storing information inside each resources will be mandatory in order to manage several features like auto-draining node and fields management.
 So, several fields like `connection` block will be available in your TF state.
 This means that used password or private key will be **clearly readable** in this TF state.